asad-webnet/scholarship-final/README.md

 mvn -v

-3.Build the Application Navigate to the project root folder and run: mvn clean install
+3. Build the Application Navigate to the project root folder and run: mvn clean install

 4. To run the application, execute the following command in the project root folder: